Report Fraud

 Investigating Fraud

-LDH economic stability offices are responsible for providing assistance to needy individuals and are committed to maintaining the integrity of administered programs.
+LDH Economic Stability offices are responsible for assisting needy individuals and are committed to maintaining the integrity of administered programs.
 Equally important is the agency's role in ensuring that the fraudulent receipt of such benefits is detected and that appropriate measures are taken to terminate ineligible cases and to recover ineligible benefits.

 LDH is charged with the primary responsibility for fraud detection and recovery of ineligible benefits.
 This section is also responsible for the collection of overpayments to both recipients and providers.